Beninoonet/SamBot/README.md

 - `/unmute`: The bot will unmute a user in the server.
 - `/warn`: The bot will warn a user in the server.
 - `/warnings`: The bot will respond with a list of warnings for a user.
+- `/clearwarnings`: The bot will clear all warnings for a user.
+- `/purge`: The bot will delete a specified number of messages from a channel.
+- `/lock`: The bot will lock a channel, preventing users from sending messages.
+- `/unlock`: The bot will unlock a channel, allowing users to send messages.

+- `/setlogchannel`: The bot will set the log channel for moderation logs.
+- `/setwelcomechannel`: The bot will set the welcome channel for new member welcomes.
+- `/setgoodbyechannel`: The bot will set the goodbye channel for member departures.

 // World Of Warcraft Commands
 - `/setwowalertchannel`: The bot will set the World of Warcraft alert channel.